rahil627/willowolf/docs/index.md

 welcome to
 # will o' wolf
 this site is a digital space for [rathewolf](https://rathewolf.com)'s altruistic desires: his wills, manifested digitally.
-It’s also a spirit animal representing a will. :)

-it holds the web-sites of digital organizations, digital tools, 'n other digital stuffs i've organized/made for *the people*.
+It’s also a spirit animal representing a will. :) It holds the web-sites of digital organizations, digital tools, 'n other digital stuffs i've organized/made for *the people*.

 ![](graveyard-of-fireflies.jpg?raw=true)